awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/PropertyGraph.md

-# Property Graph
+# Property Graph Glue Data Catalog Setup

+Column types for tables representing Property Graph nodes or edges map from node or edge property tables.
 As an example, if we have a node labelled “country” with properties “type”, “code” and “desc”.
 In the Glue database, we will create a table named “country” with columns “type”, “code” and “desc”.
 Setup data types of the columns based on their data types in the property graph.

 Refer to the diagram below: